What's next for Lamar football, fall sports after Southland Conference postpones league contests - Port Arthur News

 “While disappointed that we won’t be playing these sports in the Southland’s 58th year of fall competition, we look forward to a unique spring season of athletics that also includes NCAA postseason opportunities,” Burnett said.

-Southland officials expect to begin working with athletic directors on planning for spring events including championships in volleyball, soccer and cross country and other issues.
+Southland officials expect to begin working with athletic directors on planning for spring events including championships in volleyball, soccer, cross country and other issues.

 “We look forward to working with our colleagues and exploring fall sport competitions occurring later in the academic year,” Born said.
 “Our focus now will be on the continued support of our student-athletes’ academic success, physical and mental health and overall well-being.”